-Beef Bourguignon was one of my bucket list recipes, and it did not disappoint!
-Fall-apart tender beef simmered in a rich red wine sauce, this traditional French beef stew is one of the most special dinners we’ve shared.
+Beef Bourguignon (or “Boeuf Bourguignon”) is a bucket list recipe that is surprisingly easy to make at home!
+Fall-apart tender beef simmered in a rich red wine sauce, this traditional French Burgundy beef stew is a meal you will remember.

-Last month, Ben and I booked a last-minute trip to Europe, where I lived out my dream to eat beef Bourguignon (or as it is called in French “Boeuf Bourguignon“) in the region where it was created, Burgundy, France.
+A few years ago, we booked a last-minute trip to Europe, and I lived out my dream to eat traditional beef Bourguignon in the region where it was created, Burgundy, France.

-And I even had a glass (or two) of Burgundy wine to pair with it.
+And I even had a glass (or more) of Burgundy wine to pair with it.
 How lucky am I?!

 - Boeuf Bourguignon is pronounced “booff boar-gone-yawn.”